Serve your community through the practice of art: its presentation, documentation, interpretation, appreciation, and conservation.

 All of our students learn through both observation and hands-on practice.
-For example, in Sculpture I, you’ll begin the semester by creating a life-size clay portrait head, and end it by working with your classmates to cast bronze sculptures at 2100 degrees in our foundry.
-In Race, Ethnicity, Class, and Gender in American Art, by examining visual culture through the intersectional contexts in which it is created, you will learn to analyze and write about it.
+For example, in a sculpture course, you may learn about the history of cast bronze and work with your classmates to create your own sculptures in our bronze foundry.
+In art history courses, such as Race, Ethnicity, Class, and Gender in American Art, you’ll examine visual culture through the intersectional contexts in which it is created, honing your skills for written analysis.

-Many of our faculty members are members of the local and national arts community, as working artists, critics, and curators.
-Your Macalester art degree will prepare you for graduate study in art or art history and form the foundation for professional practice in the arts.
-For non-majors, you will gain a foundation for a lifetime appreciation of the arts.
-Each spring, art history majors present original capstone research projects in a public lecture while the studio art students’ capstone project consists of an exhibition of original artwork in the Law Warschaw Gallery.
+Our faculty and staff are working artists and scholars, contributing actively to the local, national, and international arts communities.
+Your Macalester degree in Studio Art or Art History will prepare you for graduate study in art or art history, and it will form the basis for a professional career in the arts.
+For non-majors, you will gain a foundation for a lifetime appreciation of the arts in their varied contexts.
+Each spring, art history majors present public lectures of their original capstone research projects while the studio art capstones consist of an exhibition of original artwork in the Law Warschaw Gallery.